 A bench warrant may have been issued for your failure to appear.
-You may contact the Criminal Clerk’s office by e-mail or telephone between 8:00 am and 3:00 pm, Monday through Friday (excluding holidays) to inquire about scheduling a new court date.
+You may contact the Criminal Clerk’s office by e-mail or telephone between 8:00 am to 11:30 am and 1:00 pm to 2:30 pm, Monday through Friday (excluding holidays) to inquire about scheduling a new court date.
 If you are eligible to schedule a new court date, you will be given a new date within two weeks (for misdemeanor cases).

 If you posted a bail bond, the bond was forfeited and you will be required to appear with a Reassumption of Liability form obtained through the bond company at the next court hearing date.

 You can appear at any law enforcement agency and advise the officer that you have an outstanding bench warrant.